IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 The following Integrated Digital Media program goals are introduced and reinforced within this course.
 Students will:

-* develop conceptual thinking skills to generate ideas and content in order to solve problems or create opportunities.
+* develop **conceptual thinking skills** to generate ideas and content in order to solve problems or create opportunities.
     * develop a research and studio practice through inquiry and iteration.
+* Students will develop **technical skills** to realize their ideas.
+    * Students will understand and utilize tools and technology, while adapting to constantly changing technological paradigms by learning how to learn.
+    * Students will be able to integrate/interface different technologies within a technological ecosystem.
-* develop critical thinking skills that will allow them to analyze and position their work within cultural, historical, aesthetic, economic, and technological contexts.
+* develop **critical thinking skills** that will allow them to analyze and position their work within cultural, historical, aesthetic, economic, and technological contexts.
-* develop collaboration skills to actively and effectively work in a team or group.
+* develop **collaboration skills** to actively and effectively work in a team or group.

 ### COURSE GOALS

-* An introduction to designing for time and space including animation, special effects, and compositing
+* An introduction to designing for time and space including 2D animation, special effects, and compositing
 * Increased competency in visual communication problem solving through research, practice, and evaluation
 * An increased understanding of the iterative process
-* An Introduction to Adobe After Effects
+* An introduction to Adobe After Effects
 * Increased competency in Adobe Illustrator and Adobe Photoshop

 ### LEARNING OUTCOMES